How I Lost My Fear of Snorkeling in the Galapagos Islands (and Other Lessons)

 A land-based creature

 But we’re not talking land here.
 We’re talking water.
 Lots of water.
 Crystal clear Pacific Ocean water, a sanctuary for numerous species.
-And let’s not even talk about all of the colours of the water.
+And let’s not even talk about all of the colors of the water.
 Turquoise.
 Teal.
 Cerulean.
 Deep blue.
 All depending on the light and the weather and how close we come to one of those famous islands that inspired Charles Darwin.
 I couldn’t get enough of the view.
-But, snorkelling?
+But, snorkeling?

 The guides aboard Yacht La Pinta all encouraged me to try it out.
 And seriously, I was tempted.
-After all, Galapagos is one of the world’s top snorkelling and SCUBA sites, a place where fanatic underwater fans flock to see the amazing wildlife.
+After all, Galapagos is one of the world’s top snorkeling and SCUBA sites, a place where fanatic underwater fans flock to see the amazing wildlife.
 Imagine how embarrassing it was to admit that I had a serious problem with the actual implementation of the sport: claustrophobia.